MaybeFrank/Hello-World/README.md

 A use guide of Github

 Hi September
-After 4 month past, I repicked the Github and start again
+After 4 monthspast, I repicked the Github and start again